NYPL/digarch/transfers/transfers.md

 2. Acquiring basic metadata about the media and files.
 3. Preparing the files for later archival processing.

-**Before a media object can be imaged it first must be recorded in the collection’s media log in CMS.**
+**Before a media object can be imaged it first must be recorded SPEC.**

 ### File Transfers